GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 Subsequently to specifying the MVC, you can compute the MUs discharge rate by entering the respective firing rates and event.

 1. Specify the number of firings at recruitment and derecruitment to consider for the calculation in the `Firings at Rec` textbox.
-2. Enter the start and end point (in samples) of the steady-state phase in the `Firings Start/End Steady` textbox.
+2. Enter the number of firings over which to calculate the DR at the start and end of the steady-state phase in the `Firings Start/End Steady` textbox.
-3. Lastly you need to specify the computation `Event`.
-4. Once you press the `Compute discharge rate` butten, the discharge rate will be calculated.

-    In example,
+    For example:
     ```Python
     Firings at Rec: 4
     Firings Start/End Steady: 10
     ```

-    In case where `Firings Start/End Steady` smaller zero, you have to manually choose the start and end of the steady-state phase.
-    ```Python
-    Firings at Rec: 4
-    Firings Start/End Steady: -1
+3. Lastly you need to specify the computation `Event`.
+From the `Event` dropdown list, you can choose:

     ```

-    From the `Event` dropdown list, you can choose:

-    ```Python
     "rec_derec_steady" : Discharge rate is calculated at recruitment, derecruitment and during the steady-state phase.
     "rec" : Discharge rate is calculated at recruitment.
     "derec" : Discharge rate is calculated at derecruitment.